Vibratosax: History

-The Vibratosax’s plastic design is based off of the Grafton saxophone, an Alto saxophone with a plastic body available between 1950 and approx. 1968.
+The Vibratosax’s plastic design is based on the Grafton saxophone, an Alto saxophone with a plastic body available between 1950 and approx. 1968.
 The saxophone had very good musical properties, amongst others— It has been played by some of the biggest jazz musicians, such as Charlie Parker and Ornette Coleman.

 Besides its heavy weight, the saxophone's very brittle, ivory-tinted acrylic shaped using low-pressure molding proved to be another disadvantage.
 It led to the body's tendency to become irreparably damaged easily, especially on the bow.
 The weight was mainly caused by the mechanics, which had been comparatively conventionally made from metal.
 The manufacturer had been forced to cease production after only a few years due to – in relation to the rather low sales price – high production costs and low market acceptance.

 Because of the improvements made in plastic quality and manufacturing via thermoplastic injection molding over the past 50 years, the Bangkok-living entrepreneur and passionate saxophonist Piyapat Thanyakij decided in 2009 to revive the concept of a plastic-made saxophone, with its advantages over traditional metal-made saxophones – i.e. low weight, robustness (when using modern plastics), and a consistent and precise reproduction of the body parts – and named the new instrument series Vibratosax.